 Virtual Production For Broadcast: Principles, Terminology & Technology

-A broad look at the technology and techniques of virtual production, from the camera back through the video wall, processors, and rendering servers.
+The technology and techniques of virtual production, from the camera back through the video wall, processors, and rendering servers.

-No matter how successful the big effects movies of the last few decades have been, almost nobody becomes involved in the film industry because of a desire to spend hours in a room with bright green walls.
-That might be why virtual production has become so popular; it might also be that it has contributed so visibly to creatively and financially successful shows.
-In the end, the draw is that it allows people to shoot as they always have, but with results limited only by imagination that previously took months of visual effects work to create – although there are a few practicalities to bear in mind.
+No matter how successful the big effects movies and spectacular sports broadcasts of the last few decades have been, almost nobody becomes involved in film and television because of a desire to spend hours in a room with bright green walls.
+That might be why virtual production has become so popular.
+It might also be that it has contributed so visibly to creatively and financially successful productions.
+In the end, the draw is that it allows people to shoot as they always have, but with results limited only by imagination that previously took months of visual effects work to create.

-Beginnings And Fundamentals
+Beginnings & Fundamentals

-Most new technologies change rapidly soon after introduction, and virtual production is fairly new.
-Properly displaying an image on a video wall in such a way that it looks right to the camera involves a lot of different disciplines.
-The camera’s position and lens configuration must be tracked, along with any geometric distortion created by that lens.
-The simulated environment must be prepared, which might mean a matte painting or a fully three-dimensional virtual world with all the considerations of art direction and lighting common to CGI.
-That environment must be rendered, colour-corrected, and displayed with geometric corrections based on where the camera is and where it’s looking.
+Still, properly displaying an image on a video wall in such a way that it looks right to the camera involves a lot of different disciplines.
+The camera’s position and lens configuration is often tracked, and any geometric distortion created by that lens must be characterized.
+A simulated environment must be prepared, which might mean a matte painting, plate photography, or a fully three-dimensional virtual world with all the considerations of art direction and lighting common to CGI.
+That environment must be rendered in real time, color-corrected, and displayed with geometric corrections based on where the camera is and where it’s looking.

-Since then, some spectacular-looking films have used back projection.
-Kubrick’s 2001: A Space Odyssey is a prime example.
-The back projection effects of Aliens’ dropship crash and elevator ride through a huge sci-fi structure mostly hold up to this day.
+Sometimes, virtual production can even work too well.
 When the Wachowskis chose to use back projection to simulate car journeys through The Matrix’s green-tinted faux cityscape, the intention was to create a sense of faint unreality intended to clue the audience into the fact that the characters lived in a faked world.
 In the end, the effect is so well done that very few people noticed.

 Back Projection Becomes Virtual Production

-Oblivion’s set was a green screen compositor’s nightmare, filled with gauzy, transparent textiles and specular reflections.
 The benefits of working with a backdrop that’s actually visible to the camera can hardly be overstated.
 Things which would usually be anathema to green screen compositing become desirable ways to sell the effect.
 Smoke, mist, hair, water, and transparent objects integrate perfectly.
-Reflections – with some caveats – are effortless.
+Reflections – with caveats – are effortless.
 The current interest in vintage lenses for their softness, aberration and distortion can make green screen hard work, but all of those things actively help a virtual production by blending the real and the not-so-real.

 As well as being powerful, an LED wall is also far less subject to the problems suffered by either front or back projection when extraneous light falls on the projection screen.
 A projection screen is white, making stray light hard to deal with.
 Meanwhile, most of the surface of an LED wall is black, so contrast is much higher and problems harder to see.